 The District's investment policy contains no limitations on the amounts that can be invested in any one issuer as beyond that stipulated by the California Government Code.
-There were no investments in any one issuer (other than for external investment pools) that represent 5% or more of total District's investments at June 30, 2018.
+There were no investments in any one issuer (other than for external investment pools) that represent 5% or more of total District's investments at June 30, 2019 and 2018, respectively.